2 killed after tree branch falls during fireworks show in Rock Island, Ill.

 The tree branch fell about 25 feet to the ground from a 100-year-old oak tree.
 Some spectators who heard the sudden collapse thought it was part of the fireworks display.

+The branch had a circumference of just over eight feet at the base and was 45 feet long.

+The sheriff said Daniel Mendoza Sr., 61, of Rock Island was pronounced dead at the scene and Lawrence Anderson, 72, of Moline, was transported to a hospital, where he was later pronounced dead.

 A pregnant 21-year-old woman was among the injured.
-She was transported to a hospital and gave birth to a baby and both are in good health.
+She was transported to a hospital and gave birth to a baby.
+Both are in good health.

 Four other people were taken to hospitals and were treated and released.